FAQs about Early College @ Jones and

-The Early College portion of Jones' campus has been renovated to feel and look like a college campus - with a learning commons, student meeting area, student bistro, collaborative spaces, and classrooms equipped with 21st Century technology.
+The Early College portion of Jones' campus has been renovated to be designated college campus for our partner colleges - with a learning commons, student meeting area, student bistro, collaborative spaces, and classrooms equipped with 21st Century technology.

-Must I qualify for Lanier Technical College and/or University of North Georgia to be part of Early College?
+Must I qualify for Brenau /Lanier Technical College and/or University of North Georgia to be part of Early College?

-As an Early College student, will I also be part of the Lanier Technical and/or UNG campus?
+As an Early College student, will I also be part of the traditional college campus?

 YES!
 Students will have parking passes, rights to the student center, tutoring labs, media centers, clubs etc as allowed by Dual Enrollment guidelines.

-Are students who participate in the new MOWR program at Jones eligible to continue to participate in extracurricular activities, clubs and athletics at their high school?
+Are students who participate in the DE program at Jones eligible to continue to participate in extracurricular activities, clubs and athletics at their high school?

 Yes, Dual Enrollment students may continue to participate in activities, clubs and athletics at their high school and students will be back by lunch to continue classes and sports practices at their home school as desired!